Anahkiasen/polyglot/README.md

 Polyglot
 ========

-Polyglot is a localization helper for the Laravel framework.
-It's an helper class but mostly it's a model you can extend.
+Polyglot is a localization helper for the Laravel framework, it's an helper class but mostly it's a model you can extend.

 Setting a model as polyglot will allow you to make fields speak several languages.
 Polyglot requires you to separate common fields from localized ones assuming the following common pattern :